mittielawrence22/notes/README.md

 - "Today's programming wisdom is to remember that code is read far more often than it's written.
 Strive for clarity and maintainability in your work, as the true value of your code lies not just in making it function correctly today, but in how easily it can be understood and adapted tomorrow."

 In essence, writing clean, well-documented, and modular code is crucial because it enhances collaboration, reduces errors during development, and eases future maintenance and enhancements.
 This practice aligns with the SOLID principles, DRY (Don't Repeat Yourself) principle, and the importance of adhering to coding standards and best practices.

+# 2024-02-14
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+This quote reminds us that in coding, just as in art and engineering, striving for simplicity can lead to more elegant, maintainable, and scalable solutions.
+It encourages us to write clean, concise code that minimizes complexity and maximizes clarity, which is a fundamental principle for effective software development."